RipCurrent/accountingblog/GeneralLedger.md

 Balance => total at point in time e.g. Opening, Closing

+## Jounral Entries
+T-Accounts are too simple. use Journals.
+2 side to each entry Journal template:
+- ID/Number
+- Date
+- Accounts (debit and credit)
+- Debit
+- Credit

+### Posting
+Manual Journal entry -> post directly to general ledger, skip past sub ledgers.
+Use this for corrections and unique transactions.
+Automatic Journal entry -> you pay an invoice.
+Entry in Cash and AP accounts.
+Totals for these accounts trigger corresponding accountss in General Ledger to be updated.

 ## Accural method of Accounting
 Revenue is recognised as it's earned.
 Expenses are recorded as they are included.

-## Posting
-Manual Journal entry -> post directly to general ledger, skip past sub ledgers Automatic Journal entry -> you pay an invoice.
-Entry in Cash and AP accounts.
-Totals for these accounts trigger corresponding accountss in General Ledger to be updated.

 ## Accounts Payable
 This is a control account held in General Ledger.
 Shows the balance.